-REQUIRED COURSE SEQUENCE (Campus and Online)
+COURSE LIST (Campus and Online)

 AAMI requires admitted students to complete all courses in the curriculum.
-All courses are listed on the next page with the pre-requisites (i.e., a course or courses that must be taken before another course) and co-requisites (i.e., a course required to be taken in conjunction with another course), if any.
+All courses are listed on with the pre-requisites (i.e., a course or courses that must be taken before another course) and co-requisites (i.e., a course required to be taken in conjunction with another course), if any.
 The required sequence for enrolling in courses is listed in the first column on the left of the chart.
 A student wishing to attend full-time or part-time, and also to be assured of completing the program in a timely manner, should follow the course listing in the categories A through K as follows: